-A significant percentage of Wales can be considered ‘off the beaten track” except perhaps in South Wales.
-However even in the South you do not have to stray far from the motorway to find a remote challenging course on a clifftop or on a mountain top and more….
+A significant percentage of golf courses in Wales can be considered ‘off the beaten track” except perhaps in South Wales.
+However, even in the South, you do not have to stray far from the motorway to find a remote challenging course on a clifftop or on a mountain top and more….

-Below each itinerary you will find a few sightseeing opportunities.
+Below each itinerary, you will find a few sightseeing opportunities.

-The beautiful border counties
+The beautiful border counties.

 This first tour starts at Chepstow from where you head north for about 150 miles.
 At Chepstow, on the bridge across the River Wye, you can stand with one foot in England and the other in Wales.

-A Typical Itinerary
+A Typical Wales Golf Tour Itinerary

 Day 1 - Arrive, met by AGS Representative, collect auto or meet your private driver/guide.
 Starting from Chepstow, drive to the 4* Royal Lodge hotel at Symonds Yat near Monmouth for two nights.

 The Royal Lodge hotel is located in an area of outstanding natural beauty overlooking the River Wye.
 This is a tranquil spot just below Symonds Yat Rock, an internationally renowned viewpoint.
-The hotel offers award winning accommodation and food.
+The hotel offers award-winning accommodation and food.

 Day 2 – Play Rolls of Monmouth, a beautiful parkland course with huge oak trees, water and undulating greens.
 The clubhouse is the former mansion of Charles Rolls, early aviator and motoring pioneer.

 Day 3 – Play Cradoc Golf Club on route to the 4*Lake Country House Hotel & Spa near Builth Wells for two nights.
 It is a parkland course in an elevated position on the northern slope of the Usk valley.

 The 4* Lake Country House Hotel & Spa lies in the heart of the Welsh countryside at Llangammarch Wells.
 It is a sophisticated 19th-century retreat with beautiful lounges, thoughtfully furnished rooms, fine antiques, paintings and sumptuous furnishings.
 The Spa has a swimming pool, sauna, gym and an outdoor balcony hot-tub.
 Using local produce the restaurant creates modern Celtic cuisine and has an extensive wine list.

-There are two signature holes the 10th and 16th each with challenging shots involving the river.
+There are two signature holes: the 10th and 16th each with challenging shots involving the river.
 The unique clubhouse is a converted 15th century “Welsh Long House”.
 5444 yards, Par 66.

 There is lush upland turf that aids ball striking on the fairways, also turf banks, natural hazards and well protected true greens.
 The notorious 13th tee shot needs to carry a high bank some 200 yards away.
 The 18th offers a challenging 250 yard carry over a deep valley.

-4* Lake Vyrnwy Hotel is on the hills of the Berwyn Mountains at the edge of Snowdonia National Park andoverlooking Lake Efyrnwy.
+4* Lake Vyrnwy Hotel is on the hills of the Berwyn Mountains at the edge of Snowdonia National Park and overlooking Lake Efyrnwy.
 The elegant rooms have wonderful views and the stylish restaurant serves a creative evening menu and has an AA Rosette.
 There is also an impressive spa, fully equipped gym, tennis courts and lake fishing facilities.

 The course is relatively short but demanding, tee shots require care and most greens are elevated.
 The complex layout crosses four mountain tops so you are constantly playing up or down the mountain or on the side of one.
 5700 yards, Par 70.

 The standard scratch of 73 makes it a tough challenge from the back tees.
 The river holes at 9, 15 and 16 are excellent.
 The signature 9th is regarded as one of the best holes in North Wales and the 18th a memorable finishing hole.

 Some Sightseeing suggestions:

 The town has a museum and the main gate and parts of the town wall survive.
 St Mary’s Priory Church s is the earliest example of Romanesque architecture in Wales.
 The intricately carved sandstone arch over the west door is unmistakably Norman.

 On the way to Symonds Yat you pass Tintern Abbey, the first Cistercian Abbey in Wales dating from 1131.
 The 13th century West front is one of the greatest pieces of Gothic architecture in Britain.
 The statue of Our Lady of Tintern is mounted in the south aisle of the abbey.

 Monmouth originated in Roman times with a small garrison.
-In the 13th century a bridge was built across the River Monnow.
+In the 13th century, a bridge was built across the River Monnow.
 It has a fortified gateway, unique in Britain.
 The famous Monmouth cap was worn with pride at the Battle of Agincourt, which is appropriate as Henry V, the illustrious soldier King, was born at Monmouth Castle in 1387.

 The Welsh name for Knighton translates to ’town on the dyke’.
 It was built on Offa’s Dyke, a defensive ditch and dyke stretching from Prestatyn on the North Wales coast to Sedbury at the Severn estuary near Chepstow.

-Llandrindod Wells is a purpose built 19th century Victorian Spa town.
+Llandrindod Wells is a purpose-built 19th century Victorian Spa town.
 It has canopied streets, gabled Villas and ornamental parklands.
 Visitors came to this premier Spa in Wales to benefit from the sulphur and magnesium spring waters.